goropikari/Percolation.jl/README.md

 # Percolation

+This package is for simulating percolation theory.
+You can computer cluster size and check if percolating or not.

-Following type of lattice site percolation simulation.
+Support for following type of lattice site percolation.

  - Square lattice
   - nearest neighbor